jessepav/lacygoill-wiki-backup/vim/mapping.md

     u
     .

-The dot  command should  repeat the  alignment of  all the  bars in  the current paragraph.
+The redo  command should  repeat the alignment  of all the  bars in  the current paragraph.
 Instead, it asks again for the characters to align.

 The same kind of issue applied to `g SPC` (break line).